nawabahmadreshi/documentation/pages/features/content-sharing.md

 linkProperties.channel = "facebook";
 {% endhighlight %}

-Lastly, share the link to be shared by referencing the `BranchUniversalObject` and `LinkProperties`:
+Lastly, share the link by referencing the `BranchUniversalObject` and `LinkProperties`:

 {% highlight c# %}
 Branch.shareLink(universalObject, linkProperties, "hello there with short url", (url, error) => {